romaschka1/Data-Structures-Algorithms/README.md

 ------------------------------------------------------------------------------------------------------

 # 5. Sliding window
 Implementation is pretty similar to two pointer algorithm.
-The difference is, we constantlly check whole `window` value, when we shift some of the pointers.
+The difference is, that we constantly check the whole `window` value, when we shift some of the pointers.

 ## Use cases
 * Calculate the longest unique substring, with or without replacement
-* Check if one string exist inside another
+* Check if one string exists inside another
 * Minimum size of subarray sum

 ## Example

-Given string `s`, find length of the longest unique substring.
+Given string `s`, find the length of the longest unique substring.

 `s` = `"abcabcbb"` <br>

 So the returned value should be `3`, since `abc` is our result. <br>

-First we need to create some `store` to check whitch characters is included inside current `window`. <br>
+First, we need to create some `store` to check which characters are included inside the current `window`. <br>
-For this purpose let's create hashset `chars`, inside it we will store each char. <br>
+For this purpose let's create HashSet `chars`, inside it we will store each char. <br>
-Then initialisate two pointers `left` and `right`, thouse will represent `start` and the `end` of current `window` <br>
+Then initialise two pointers `left` and `right`, which will represent `start` and the `end` of the current `window` <br>

-Then we need to run loop, and with each iteration we will expand our `window` by incrementing `right` by one. <br>
+Then we need to run a loop, and with each iteration, we will expand our `window` by incrementing `right` by one. <br>
-While we are expanding, we need to also check if current char is not present in our `chars`, and update hashset with new char. <br>
+While we are expanding, we need also to check if the current char is not present in our `chars`, and update HashSet with a new char. <br>
-Otherwise that's means that `widow` substring is not unique, we will delete char from `chars`, while current string is present in store. <br>
+Otherwise, that's means that `widow` substring is not unique, we will delete char from `chars`, while the current string is present in the store. <br>
-With each deletion we shift `left` pointer to shrink `window` size. <br>
+With each deletion, we shift `left` pointer to shrink `window` size. <br>

-For example we start iterating `right` from index `0`: <br>
+For example, we start iterating `right` from index `0`: <br>

 <pre>
  l,r